yoannk-dev/es6-module-lazyloading/README.md

 # ES6 Module Modal
-A lightweight, accessible, vanilla JavaScript modal component.
+A lightweight, accessible, vanilla JavaScript lazyloading component.

 ## Readme
 This is an dependency free modal module for future projets.